longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 Clemens, James Clemens’ son, and then she was a Smith, then she married Clemens, then she married Oliver Norton.
 That is Elijiah Clemens, that is James Clemens’ grandson.
 He was a physician in Dayton.
 Do you know anything about Dayton?
-Kennedy Johnson: Dayton, Ohio?
+Kennedi Johnson: Dayton, Ohio?
 I know a little bit.
 Rowan Smothers: He lived right [??]
 Dunbar.
 And, in fact, he busted the block in the 1890 census.
 When it was still white, he was one of the few black people that were over there.
 And this guy I don’t know the name of.
 This would be my great-great-great uncle.
 His sister married my great-great-grandmother… no wait, grandfather, which is weird because I never thought I’d have a family connection with that, and suddenly Oliver Norton is up, and his sister married a [name].
-Kennedy Johnson: Yeah, wow.
+Kennedi Johnson: Yeah, wow.
 Rowan Smothers: Oh, okay.
 That’s William [name].
 Is that when he first bought it?
 Participant: It’s when… I didn’t bring what I wanted.
 Rowan Smothers: Oh wow!
 That’s my, that’s his sister Cordelia.
 That’s the sister of Oliver Norton.